apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 This file contains several service definitions:

-- ``airflow-scheduler`` - The :doc:`scheduler </administration-and-deployment/scheduler>` monitors all tasks and DAGs, then triggers the task instances once their dependencies are complete.
+- ``airflow-scheduler`` - The :doc:`scheduler </administration-and-deployment/scheduler>` monitors all tasks and Dags, then triggers the task instances once their dependencies are complete.
 - ``airflow-webserver`` - The webserver is available at ``http://localhost:8080``.
 - ``airflow-worker`` - The worker that executes the tasks given by the scheduler.